Arunachal Jobs : Rajiv Gandhi University Recruitment 2025

 Selection Procedure :

-The venue is in the Office Chamber of the Head Department of National Security Studies, Rajiv Gandhi University, Arunachal Pradesh
+The venue is in the Department of Geology, Rajiv Gandhi University, Arunachal Pradesh

 How to apply :

-Candidates may appear for a walk-in-interview on the date and time mentioned above with bio-data, original and also self-attested copies of all supporting documents
+Candidates may appear for a walk-in-interview on date and time mentioned above along with the bio-data stating qualification, experience, Specialization etc. with original of supporting documents

 Detailed Advertisement : Click Here